cmugpi/Github-Demo/pets.md

 # Pets

-Cats are unequivocally the best pets, and anyone who argues is a fool.
+Dogs are unequivocally the best pets, and anyone who argues is a fool.